ItzG3b/Learn-Reverse-Engineering/C Hello World/README.md

 # Reversing a "Hello World" C program

-- To start you can either 'gcc' hello-world.c or you can just download the precompiled one in this repository.
+- To start you can ~either~ 'gcc' hello-world.c ~or you can just download the precompiled one in this repository~.

 ![loadingFile](loadingFile.JPG)